AnaZonia/moon_notes/000 Ana Did Science Today.md

 - here is a fake management plans. what preliminary meetings

-read isabella's frqnt

 ask jeff hall for a replacement

 Carmen - tom laguardia, pictures. ask if I should meet people there and steve patton

-conversations with carmen and her group would be nice

-how much nitrogen is being added per district for all panama.